 Mallica Kumbera Landrus is Keeper of the Eastern Art Department in the Ashmolean Museum, where the collections include ceramics, textiles, sculpture, metalwork, paintings, prints and other decorative arts, that span more than 5,000 years of cultural and artistic development, from the Islamic Middle East, China, Korea, Japan, South and Southeast Asia.
 Her curatorial responsibilities are mainly in the area of Indian, Himalayan and Southeast Asian art.
 She is a Fellow of St Cross College, Oxford, and Associate Professor of the history of Indian art in the University of Oxford.

 Kumbera Landrus joined the Ashmolean in 2012, initially as Andrew W. Mellon Teaching Curator.
 She became Keeper of Eastern Art in 2017.
 She currently acts as Teaching Coordinator/Representative for the Ashmolean Museum in the University of Oxford.
-She is on the editorial board for publication in Studies in Asian Art and Culture at the University of Bonn, and she is a Trustee of the Charles Wallace India Trust.
+She is on the editorial board for publication in Studies in Asian Art and Culture at the University of Bonn, and she was a Trustee of the Charles Wallace India Trust (2019-2022).

 Before Oxford, she was a senior lecturer at the Rhode Island School of Design (RISD).
 She has also held teaching, research, curatorial and/or management posts at institutes such as Princeton University, Brown University and the Jaipur City Palace Museum.
 She was the first Director of Princeton’s Global Seminar Programme in India.
 In the late 1990s, Kumbera Landrus held an internship at the Smithsonian (Freer and Sackler) and was a member of the Torre de Palma excavation in Portugal, one of the largest Roman villas in Iberia.
 She received her PhD from the School of Oriental and African Studies (SOAS), University of London.